One-Language/Document/en/syntax.md

 One’s syntax is designed to be familiar to people coming from C-like languages while being a bit simpler and more streamlined.

-Scripts are stored in plain text files with a `.One` file extension.
+Scripts are stored in plain text files with a `.one` file extension.
 One does not compile ahead of time: programs are run directly from source, from top to bottom like a typical scripting language.
 (Internally, programs are compiled to bytecode for efficiency, but that’s an implementation detail.)

 ## Comments